The Importance Of Using Responsive Web Design

 The designers start with the desktop version, then scale it down to mobile.

-The grayscale versions you see on the left are of the UX design on our Digital Silk website.
+The grayscale versions you see on the left are of the UX design on our website.
 The purpose of this black-and-white version is to map out the conversion funnel and content both on desktop and mobile devices.

 Once the UX designs are confirmed by the client, the designers can proceed with user interface (UI) design which applies color, images, branding elements and other details onto the approved UX structure.